Assessing Resilience in Authoritative DNS Infrastructure Supporting Government Services: Introduction

-Among the digital systems required for government service availability, the authoritative Domain Name System (DNS) infrastructure is especially critical.
-It is the exclusive mechanism for mapping a service's domain names to the IP address of its hosting server instance.
-If this infrastructure becomes unreachable, such as during the large-scale Amazon AWS DNS outage in 2025 \cite{robinson_single_2025}, users cannot access the service, even if the website itself remains operational.
-If the authoritative DNS records are tampered with, attackers can redirect users to fraudulent sites and harvest sensitive information.
 Given these risks, industry groups have long promoted operational best practices to strengthen service resilience \cite{mitchell_what_2025}, and many governments, including those of the U.S., the U.K., and Australia, fund programs aimed at improving the robustness of their digital infrastructure \cite{congress_information_2024, agor_quarterly_2025, uksecretary_state_2025}.
-Despite these efforts, evaluating authoritative DNS infrastructures remains challenging.
+Despite these efforts, evaluating authoritative DNS infrastructures remains a challenge.
 First, as we will discuss in \S\ref{sec:background}, operating authoritative DNS for a service domain is more complex than often assumed.
 Second, public-service DNS infrastructures within a country are operated in a highly distributed manner by government-owned entities, trusted third-party local operators, or foreign (cloud) service providers.
 As a result, assessing DNS resilience at scale requires integrating diverse information from multiple distributed data sources.